solid-contrib/information/decision-making-processes.md

 * Active Solid Users who show a minimum engagement of having a WebID, Pod, and use at least one Solid app regularly and actively
 (please include further sugestions, precautions of existing suggestions, and detailed criteria of existing suggestions)

-Once there is a Solid Test Suite it could be made a requirement that identity providers, Pod providers, and Solid app providers need to pass the Solid Test Suite to be able to participate in the Solid Decision Panel.
+Once there is a Solid Test Suite it could be made a requirement that identity providers, Pod providers, and Solid app providers need to pass the Solid Test Suite to be able to participate in the Solid Panel.

 Companies with multiple employees have a vote per individual employee rather than per company.

 ## Apppoinment
-Anyone can apply to the Solid Decision Panel as long as they fullfill the criteria above.
+Anyone can apply to the Solid Panel as long as they fullfill the criteria above.
 The Solid Leader appointments candidates to roles.

 # Election Process for Decisions other than Appointing Individuals to Roles
 * Changes to the Solid specification